codio/knowledge/source/instructors/authoring/guides/add_media.rst

-You can also drag/drop images from your project file tree into your content.
-They will be automatically tagged with the correct path.
+You can drag/drop images from your project file tree into your content.
+They will automatically contain the correct path.

 For Markdown pages: